rsksmart/rif-relay-server/Readme.md

 - **customReplenish**: set if the server uses a custom replenish function or not.
 - **logLevel**: is the log level for the relay server.
 - **workdir**: is the absolute path to the folder where the server will store the database and all its data.
+- **workerFeePercentage**: allows revenue sharing feature and sets the fee value (%) that the worker will take from all transactions.
+   - the fee will be added to the estimated gas and required in the transaction amount.
+   - the percentage is represented as a fraction (1 = 100%) string to allow for very low or high percentages
+   - the minus sign is omitted if used
+   - fractions exceeding the number of decimals of that of the native currency will be rounded up

 Afterwards, run the following command: